 India Has Love-Hate Tie to Britain

-Among those eager to welcome the British monarch in this northern border town were senior Sikh priests, who will guide her through their Golden Temple after she visits the massacre site a few blocks away.
+Among those eager to welcome her in Amritsar were senior Sikh priests, her guides on a visit through their Golden Temple.

-Sikh leader Manjit Singh Calcutta seemed particularly pleased the royal visit had brought a stream of foreign reporters to the Golden Temple, target of a 1984 Indian army raid to drive out Sikh separatists militants.
-Separatist violence has since been stamped out.
+Sikh leader Manjit Singh Calcutta seemed particularly pleased the visit had brought a stream of foreign reporters to the Golden Temple, target of a 1984 Indian army raid to drive out Sikh separatists.

 ``Now the world will see that the Golden Temple is not a den of terrorists.
 It is a place of calm and meditation,″ Calcutta said.